 My word of advice is to be extremely careful and to remember to wash your hands after applying the oil.
 This helps avoid getting Thai oil into the eyes or more sensitive regions which can be a very unpleasant experience.

 My verdict: This is a must-have for everyone training Muay Thai or active in any strenuous sports.
-Get a 120ml water and try it out for yourself.
+Get a 120ml bottle and try it out for yourself.
 Nobody ever regrets it.
 Alternatively, you may also want to check out another alternative in the market: Athlon Rub.